quic/ai-hub-models/ai-solutions/windows/electron-app-cv/README.md

 * Python 3.8 is installed.
 * Visual Studio 2022 is installed based on instructions given at https://docs.qualcomm.com/bundle/publicresource/topics/80-62010-1/Install-Visual-Studio-2022.html?product=Windows%20on%20Snapdragon
 * Download and install latest Visual C++ Redistributable.
-* Models used in this solution need to be generated, using steps mentioned at <TODO_INTERNAL> https://github.qualcomm.com/qualcomm-model-zoo-public-mirror/models-for-solutions
+* Models used in this solution need to be generated, using steps mentioned at https://github.com/quic/ai-stack-models/tree/main/models-for-solutions

 ## Directory Structure